tokenbound/sdk/README.md

 const tokenboundClient = new TokenboundClient({ walletClient, chain: mainnet })
 ```

-Any viem `Chain` works, including ones not on the [deployments page →](https://docs.tokenbound.org/contracts/deployments):
+Any viem `Chain` works, as long as an ERC-6551 deployment exists on that chain — see the [deployments page →](https://docs.tokenbound.org/contracts/deployments):

 ```ts copy
 import { zora } from 'viem/chains'